-One day, inspiration struck when Walker remembered how much he’d enjoyed school trips as a boy.
-“I thought about doing books about kids going on field trips to places they really couldn’t: through a water system, to the bottom of the ocean, inside the earth.”
+One day, inspiration struck when Walker remembered how much he’d enjoyed school trips as a boy. “...
+I thought about doing books about kids going on field trips to places they really couldn’t: through a water system, to the bottom of the ocean, inside the Earth.”

 The Magic School Bus at the Waterworks was a difficult juggling act.
 Cole knew from the start that her story needed to be funny and informative in equal measure.
-Also, she knew she’d have to boil down complicated ideas into terms that any child could understand—without boring her young readers.
-“I was very nervous about it,” Cole admitted, "because I didn’t know if I could do this—to combine all these things.
-So, I cleaned out my closets, and I washed things.
+She also knew she’d have to boil down complicated ideas into terms any child could understand—without boring her young readers.
+“I was very nervous about it, because I didn’t know if I could do this—to combine all these things,” Cole admitted.
+“So, I cleaned out my closets, and I washed things.
 I mean, the kinds of things I never do.
 And one day I just said to myself, ‘You have to write today.
 You have to sit down.’
 And so I wrote.”

 Right off the bat, her opening paragraph captured the tone she was going for.
 “I knew I had a teacher, and I knew I had a class, and I knew they were going to take these school trips that were going to be wacky, but I didn’t know what the teacher was going to be like.
 So, I wrote these words: ‘Our class really has bad luck.
 This year, we got Ms. Frizzle, the strangest teacher in school.
 We don’t mind her strange dresses or her strange shoes.
 It’s the way she acts that really gets us.’”
 Using those lines as her guide, Cole fleshed out Ms. Frizzle’s character and the journey that was about to unfold.

 4. While envisioning the Magic School Bus students, Bruce Degen used his kids’ class photos.